 Shoulder pain is the third most frequent musculoskeletal symptom encountered in medical practice after back and neck pain.
 A wide range of potential pathological entities can give rise to shoulder pain; rotator cuff tear and impingement are among the main causes.

 The rotator cuff plays a pivotal role in the static and dynamic stability of the glenohumeral joint.
 Its dysfunction is important as it occurs frequently and may necessitate surgical management.
-In addition, when operative intervention is pursued, there is question as to what technique of repair should be employed.
+In addition, when operative intervention is pursued, there is the question as to what technique of repair should be employed.

 Rotator cuff tear